dwhieb/dissertation/README.md

 ### Stage 6: Quantitative Analysis

 Once the data are prepared and stored as JSON files, they are ready for statistical analysis.
 For this project, I generated statistical data on three types of linguistic objects—wordforms, lexemes, and archlexemes.
-For each of these types, I wrote a script in the `scripts/stats` folder which generates a list of items of that type, and the relevant statistics about each item:
+I generated the statistical data only for words falling under the major lexical categories of Noun, Verb, and Adjective.
+For each linguistic type, I wrote a script in the `scripts/stats` folder which generates a list of items of that type, and the relevant statistics about each item:

 - `generateWordforms.js`: Generates a tab-delimited file containing each unique wordform in the corpus and its raw frequency